-I think there may have been a practical dimension to the disciple's secrecy, and to Jesus' instruction.
-We know that the crowds were already a problem for Jesus - we heard about the sermon on the lake a few weeks ago, where Jesus had to be rowed out onto the lake so that he could preach to the crowds without being crushed.
-So the outright declaration that Jesus was the messiah, or the eyewitness accounts of the transfiguration, might have caused the crowds to grow even bigger, and been even more problematic to deal with.
+I think there may have been a practical dimension to the disciple's secrecy.
+We know that the crowds were already a becoming a problem for Jesus in his ministry, so eyewitness accounts of the transfiguration, might have caused the crowds to grow even bigger, and been even more problematic to deal with.

-But we do know that the disciple's silence was only temporary, because we have the gospel accounts now, including from John who was one of the three that was with Jesus - and we have the apostle Peter's own account in his second letter as well (2 Peter 16-21).
+We do know, though, that the disciples' silence was only temporary, because we have the four gospel accounts now, including from John who was one of the three that was with Jesus - and we have the apostle Peter's own account in his second letter as well (2 Peter 1:16-21).

-The silence ended because when Jesus mission was completed in his death and resurrection, when the work of salvation was accomplished, Jesus gave them a new instruction: "... you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
+The silence ended because, when Jesus' mission was completed in his death and resurrection, when the work of salvation was accomplished, Jesus gave them an instruction: "... you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
 (Acts 1:8)

-It became the time for them, and all believers to share the good news... and we can think about how that message has been shared over and over again, and is the reason we are here today.
+It became the time for them, and all believers, to share the good news... and we can think about how that message has been shared over and over again, and is the reason we are here today.

-So, that's the transfiguration, but then Luke's narrative moves on, and he tells us "The next, day, when they came down from the mountain, a large crowd met him."
-We see this several times in the gospel - Jesus manages to get away from the crowd for a while, but the crowd is always ready, always waiting for his return, always wanting more.
+But that's to come later... immediately after the mountain, Luke's narrative moves on, and he tells us "The next, day, when they came down from the mountain, a large crowd met him."
+(9:38)

-They may not have known yet that he was the messiah, the chosen one, the Son of God, but they knew he was a healer, a wise teacher, a man who could work miracles - and just flicking through Luke's gospel so far, we can see that he has driven out an evil spirit from a man in Capernaum, healed Simon Peter's mother-in-law, and many others, healed a man with leprosy, healed a paralysed man, healed the centurion's servant, even raised a widow's son from the dead, cast out the demon from the Gerasene man, healed the bleeding woman, and brought back to life Jairus' daughter as well.
+They may not have accepted him yet as the Messiah, the chosen one, the Son of God, but they knew Jesus was a healer, a wise teacher, a man who could work miracles - and just looking through Luke's gospel so far, we can see that he has driven out evil spirits, healed people, and even raised the dead.

-If you wanted healing for yourself or your family, you sought Jesus out.
+So, if you wanted healing for yourself or your family, you sought Jesus out.
 If you wanted to hear a message of hope, you sought Jesus out.
 If you were in a dark place, you sought Jesus out.
-If you wanted to be inspired you sought Jesus.
-And so the crowds flocked to hear him.
+The crowds flocked to hear him.
 To see him.
 To have his hands laid on them or even just to touch the hem of his cloak.

-And so, having been on the mountain, having been transfigured and having talked with Moses and Elisha, in that amazing scene, Jesus comes down from the mountain, and immediately he's thrust back to the realities of 1st century life.
+And so, having been on the mountain, having been transfigured and having talked with Moses and Elijah, Jesus came down from the mountain - back to earth - and immediately he was back in amongst the realities of first century life.